 Claiming that he's only been toying with the young man, the Vulture deflects Blackie's next attack and flings him into the aforementioned terrace.
 The glass of the sliding door shatters and the stone of the terrace crumbles.
+(Although it looks like the sliding door morphs into a plate-glass window.)
 The terrified young boy hangs on for his life to a small piece of the tilting terrace.
 Pete realizes he can no longer be a bystander.
 As the Vulture moves in for the kill, J. Jonah Jameson turns to find his photographer is gone.
-"The greatest news pictures of the year", he blusters, "And that spineless milksop chickened out!"
+"The greatest news pictures of the year," he blusters, "And that spineless milksop chickened out!"
 But hidden behind a corner, Pete is busy changing into the garb of the Amazing Spider-Man.

 Oblivious to the plight of the boy, Blackie Drago flies back to face the Vulture.
 He hits the older man with everything he's got but it isn't enough.
 The Vulture responds with a vicious two-legged kick to Drago's jaw.
 He pummels Blackie, sending him toppling from the skies.
 But another figure has now attracted his attention.
 Spider-Man swings by and rescues the little boy.

 Back at the broken terrace, a grateful mother hugs her saved little boy.
+(Though maybe she should think twice about letting her kid play on a terrace without any supervision.)
 On a nearby roof, J. Jonah Jameson rages that he's "sitting right on top" of "the greatest scoop of the century... without a photographer!!" ("When I get my hands on that chicken-livered Parker, I'll demolish him!")
-On a lower roof, two policemen capture the beaten Blackie Drago. ("I'll never put these wings on again!", Blackie vows, "The Vulture's too much for anyone!"
-And, true to his word, Blackie Drago, in all the last thirty-two years, has never been seen again!)
+On a lower roof, two policemen capture the beaten Blackie Drago. ("I'll never put these wings on again!"
+Blackie vows, "The Vulture's too much for anyone!"
+And, true to his word, Blackie Drago, in all the last fifty years, has never put on the wings again!
+In fact, it looks like he’s been in prison all this time.
+Though, really, the Vulture didn’t beat him that severely, did he?
+Seemed more it was anybody’s fight to me.)
 And up in the sky, the Vulture can't believe his luck.
-"A chance to rid myself of Drago and to polish off Spider-Man, all in the same day".
+"A chance to rid myself of Drago and to polish off Spider-Man, all in the same day."
 And the Vulture's even luckier than he knows, for, having carried the boy to safety, Spidey's injured arm has gone completely numb.
 Too late to worry about it, though.
 The Vulture swoops in for the kill.